dalejn/cleanBib/README.md

 * I have an idea to advance this project, suggestions about how to improve the notebook, and/or found a bug.
 Can I contribute?
   * Yes, please open an `issue` or `pull request`.
 We welcome feedback on any pain points in running this code notebook.

-# References

-`.bib` file containing these references can be found in `/diversityStatement/bibfile.bib`

-[1] J. D. Dworkin, K. A. Linn, E. G. Teich, P. Zurn, R. T. Shinohara, and D. S. Bassett, “The extent and drivers of gender imbalance in neuroscience reference lists,” bioRxiv, 2020.

-[2] D. Maliniak, R. Powers, and B. F. Walter, “The gender citation gap in international relations,” International Organization, vol. 67, no. 4, pp. 889– 922, 2013.

-[3] N. Caplar, S. Tacchella, and S. Birrer, “Quantitative evaluation of gender bias in astronomical publications from citation counts,” Nature Astronomy, vol. 1, no. 6, p.
-0141, 2017.

-[4] P. Chakravartty, R. Kuo, V. Grubbs, and C. McIlwain, “# communicationsowhite,” Journal of Communication, vol. 68, no. 2, pp. 254–266, 2018.

-[5] Y. Thiem, K. F. Sealey, A. E. Ferrer, A. M. Trott, and R. Kennison, “Just Ideas?
-The Status and Future of Publication Ethics in Philosophy: A White Paper,” tech. rep., 2018.

-[6] M. L. Dion, J. L. Sumner, and S. M. Mitchell, “Gendered citation patterns across political science and social science methodology fields,” Political Analysis, vol. 26, no. 3, pp. 312–327, 2018.

 # Contributors
 (alphabetical)